voxpupuli/puppet-icinga2/README.md

 Defines if the service should be `running` or `stopped`.
 Defaults to `running`

 ##### `enable`
-If set to `true` the Icinga2 service will start on boot.
+If set to `true` the Icinga 2 service will start on boot.
 Defaults to `true`.

 ##### `manage_repo`
 When set to `true` this module will install the [packages.icinga.com] repository.
 With this official repo